rgmyr/keras-texture/README.md

 - Add support for `fA` and `fB` to have different input shapes (technically only output shapes need to correspond).
 - Add support for `fA` and `fB` to have different output shapes (auto-crop to match them)

-Would also like to add support for matrix square root normalization layer as described in:
+Would also like to add the matrix square root normalization layer as described in:
 ```
 @inproceedings{lin2017impbcnn,
     Author = {Tsung-Yu Lin, and Subhransu Maji},